rougin/gable/README.md

 ## Method chaining

-For a more fluent and expressive way of building tables, method chaining is also supported:
+Using method chaining is recommended for a fluent and expressive way of building tables:

 ``` php
 // index.php